 The aforementioned Chris O'Dowd was a goalkeeper on the Roscommon minor team in the late 90s and heir to the throne of his hero growing up; Shane Curran.

 3. Niall Quinn

 Irish and Sunderland legend Niall Quinn had already made quite a name for himself before he crossed the water to begin his professional soccer career.

 In 1983, a 16-year-old Quinn lined out for Dublin in the All-Ireland Minor Hurling Championship final.
 There's even footage of him in action.

-The current Hibs manager has guided Celtic to victory over the likes of Barcelona but he has also appeared in an Ulster minor football final.
+The Celtic manager has also appeared in an Ulster minor football final.
 He played in the 1989 final for Armagh against Derry but they lost on a scoreline of 2-15 to 2-03.

 Probably the only BBC presenter to have hurled at intercounty minor level, O'Briain managed a half a match for the Wicklow hurlers in his youth.
 Unfortunately a dodgy knee and impending international fame put paid to his GAA career.